projectcontour/contour/site/docs/master/grpc-tls-howto.md

----
-title: Enabling TLS between Envoy and Contour
+# Enabling TLS between Envoy and Contour
-layout: page
----

 This document describes the steps required to secure communication between Envoy and Contour.

-## Outcomes

 The outcome of this is that we will have three Secrets available in the `projectcontour` namespace:

 - **cacert:** contains the CA's public certificate.
 - **contourcert:** contains Contour's keypair, used for serving TLS secured gRPC.
 This must be a valid certificate for the name `contour` in order for this to work.
 This is currently hardcoded by Contour.
 - **envoycert:** contains Envoy's keypair, used as a client for connecting to Contour.

-### Ways you can get the certificates into your cluster
+## Ways you can get the certificates into your cluster

 - Deploy the Job from [certgen.yaml][1].
 This will run `contour certgen --kube` for you.